deltachat/deltachat-pages/_posts/2024-03-25-crypto-analysis-securejoin.md

 for their thorough work and their forthcoming communication to resolve questions and review patches.
-What follows is a timeline and some brief technical discussions of our hardening efforts in response to the cryptographic analysis about which the researchers will publish separately and in more detail.
+What follows is a timeline and some brief technical discussions of our hardening efforts in response to the cryptographic analysis about which the researchers [published separately and in more detail](https://eprint.iacr.org/2024/918).

 ## Disclosure Timeline

-- January 30th: Researcher Lenka Mareková
+- January 30th: researcher Lenka Mareková
   first contacts us about a cryptographic security analysis of Delta Chat.
   Secure channels are agreed and established for further communication, and agreement is reached to try address all issues within at most 90 days.